Meet Mr Stuart Douch, the Headmaster of West Sussex independent school Sompting Abbotts Preparatory School ...

 I'm the Headteacher, Head of English, History and Drama and the Designated Safeguarding Lead at West Sussex private school Sompting Abbotts.

 What's your educational background?

 I hold an MA in Modern Literature, Culture and Creative Writing from the University of Kent and a BA in English and Art from Canterbury Christ Church University College.
-I studied at Lancing College before this, having received an excellent education at Sompting Abbotts myself.
+I studied at Lancing College, having received an excellent education at Sompting Abbotts myself.

 What did you do before joining Sompting Abbotts as a staff member?

 I'm a qualified printmaker.
-I used to be a writer employed by the government to set up writing and reading groups in Kent and this made me think about teaching as a career.
+I used to be a writer employed by the government to set up writing and reading groups in Kent and this led me to teaching as a career.
 I taught KS3 and GCSE at Shoreham College for two years before joining Sompting Abbotts as Head of English and I became headmaster in 2012.